marilyne-linkurious/documentation/content/admin/content/access/sso-saml.md

 `groupAttribute` is the attribute of the SAML response containing the array of groups a user belongs to.

-Example `access.saml2` configuration with a SAML2 provider:
+Example `access.saml2` configuration with any SAML2 provider:

 ```json
 "access": {